 5. Enjoy a glass of wine in Salgesch

 As you leave the museum in Salgesch, you may want to stop and enjoy a glass of local wine.
-A convenient place for a drink or meal is the restaurant at the Hotel Arkanum, a 2-minute walk from the museum.
+A convenient place for a drink or meal is the restaurant at the Hotel Arkanum.
+It’s a 2-minute walk from the museum.
 We ate lunch here—the service was excellent, and my children enjoyed their hot dogs and French fries.
-This restaurant has a large menu with local wines and seasonal dishes, including several types of “Röstizza“—a combination of the Swiss potato dish, rösti, with pizza that features raclette cheese from Valais.
+This restaurant has a large menu with local wines and seasonal dishes.
+Its menu includes several types of “Röstizza.”
+It’s a combination of the Swiss potato dish, rösti, with pizza that features raclette cheese from Valais.
 Even closer to the museum is the Restaurant Barrique, which has panini sandwiches, raclette and a Valaisan apricot sorbet.

 Wineries: There are many wineries to choose from in Salgesch.
-This list is not meant to be exhaustive, but to instead give you a few suggestions within walking distance of the Musée du Vin.
+This list is not meant to be exhaustive.
+Instead, it gives you a few suggestions within walking distance of the Musée du Vin.